SMS V46: Service

 In October 1917, Germany launched Operation Albion, an invasion of islands in the West Estonian archipelago to secure the left flank of the German Army following the German capture of Riga.
 The Germans assembled a powerful naval force to support the operation, reinforced by forces detached from the High Seas Fleet, including the 6th Torpedo Boat Flotilla.
 V46 carried out operations in Tagga Bay in support of Operation Albion on 14 October.

 After the end of hostilities, V46 was interned at Scapa Flow.
 Attempts to scuttle her with the rest of the German fleet were unsuccessful.
-She was transferred to France in 1920 and scrapped in 1924.
+She was handed over to France in 1920 as a short term trials ship and was scrapped in 1924.